 Sea Turtle Sewing Pattern

-Trace the pattern pieces onto the fabric and cut out.
-If your fleece fabric has a front/back, cut 2 layers at a time with wrong sides facing.
+Trace the pattern pieces onto the fabric and cut them out.
+If your fleece fabric has a front/back, cut 2 layers at a time with the wrong sides facing.

 You will have the following pieces: